stormchaserroleplaying/stormchaserRPG/Spells/1/Charms/index.md

 *You shout a command that's hard to ignore.*

 You speak a one-word command to a creature in range.
-Make a spell attack vs the Charisma defence of the creature.
+Make a charm attack vs the Charisma defence of the creature.
 On a hit, the creature follows the command on its next turn.
 The spell has no effect if the creature is undead, if it doesn't understand your language, or if your command is directly harmful to it.

 Some typical commands and their effects follow.
 You might issue a command other than one described here.
 If you do so, the GM determines how the creature behaves.
 If the creature can't follow your command, the spell ends.

-**Approach.** The creature moves toward you by the shortest and most direct route, ending its turn if it moves within 5 feet of you.
+**Approach.** The creature moves towards you by the shortest and most direct route, ending its turn if it moves within 5 feet of you.

 **Drop.** The creature drops whatever it is holding and then ends its turn.